 Feel the Shinto vibe as you cross a vibrant red arch in Nezu Shrine, a portal into another world

-After taking a stroll through Yanaka Cemetery, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
+After meeting up at Nezu station, we'll head for Nezu shrine, one of the oldest shrines in Tokyo.
 You may recognize it, as it's a place famous for its tunnel of vermilion torii gates, also seen at Kyoto's Fushimi Inari shrine.
 While your guide shares Japanese cultural and historical tidbits, we'll take great photos in and around the tunnel.
 You can gain insight into how one can pray at shrines and how to behave at them.

 Sample a variety of local foods as you stroll around Yanaka Ginza and find yourself in a cozy house that serves Soba lunch, a food engrained in Japanese culture